Effective Date: February 23, 2005

 (7) Provide for transportation of payloads to the launch site.

-(8) For NASA-sponsored payloads, obtain the concurrence/signature of the AA for SSOMD on any proposed cooperative arrangement that would involve the commitment of the SOMD space transportation services and/or use of foreign launch capability in accordance with NPD 1360.2B.
+(8) For NASA-sponsored payloads, obtain the concurrence/signature of the AA for HEOMD on any proposed cooperative arrangement that would involve the commitment of the HEOMD space transportation services and/or use of foreign launch capability in accordance with NPD 1360.2B.

 a.
-Compliance with the NPD will be evaluated on a continuing basis by the SOMD and the SOMD customers through the FPB meetings, which will consider all the factors that affect the efficient and productive accommodation of payloads on SOMD-provided/arranged space transportation.
+Compliance with the NPD will be evaluated on a continuing basis by the HEOMD and the HEOMD customers through the FPB meetings, which will consider all the factors that affect the efficient and productive accommodation of payloads on HEOMD-provided/arranged space transportation.
 These include timely and comprehensive exchange of information by both parties concerning: launch vehicle capabilities, manifests, schedules, cost of services, payload descriptions and characteristics, payload requirements, and payload schedules.

 NPD 8610.12F, dated February 23, 2005.

-A.4 SOMD Customer.
-An office (a Mission Directorate or other office) within NASA Headquarters responsible for a particular NASA or NASA- sponsored payload (including the International Space Station and Space Communications Offices within the SOMD).
+HEOMD Customer.
+An office (a Mission Directorate or other office) within NASA Headquarters responsible for a particular NASA or NASA- sponsored payload (including the International Space Station and Space Communications Offices within the HEOMD).

 B.1 Flight Planning Board Charter (NC 1000-15), dated March 26, 2008.B.2 Launch Services Program Commitment Agreement, dated May 22, 2003.
 B.3 NASA Authorization Act, October 15, 2008 (PL 110-422).
 B.4 Space Shuttle Program Commitment Agreement, dated January 3, 2007.